-Asset modelling is the end to end process for using asset data to make decisions.
-It is the combination of what once was considered separate processes like Failure Mode, Effects and Criticality Analysis (FMECA), condition assessments, probabilistic analyses, optimisation methods and more.
-Asset modelling combines components of asset analytics, reliability engineering and mathematical optimisation into a single integrated approach to capture current thinking and aid decision making.
+Asset modelling is the end to end process for capturing current understanding (Knowledge) of an asset or asset class for the purpose of decision support.
+It is the combination of what once was considered separate processes like Failure Mode, Effects and Criticality Analysis (FMECA), condition assessments, probabilistic analyses, task lists, causal modelling and more.
+Asset modelling combines components of asset analytics, reliability engineering and statistics, with engineering subject matter to be deployed in a composable architecture and at scale.

 Modla's general approach is using a data-interpretation lens, and causal inference.

-Asset modelling aims to capture Subject Matter Expert (SME) knowledge and the current thinking of industry in a framework that can answer questions, such as:
+Asset modelling aims to capture Subject Matter Expert (SME) knowledge and the current thinking of industry in a framework that is used to answer many types of business questions (use cases).

 Asset models can be structured to accept various types of inputs.
 Each input must impact the asset in some way and usually falls into one of the following categories.